Fire suppression system owners guide

 • Location: Nitrogen bottle

-• Operating Range (with nitrogen turned on): 2000–2200 PSI
+• Operating Range (Nitrogen ON): 2000–2200 PSI

-• If outside this range, contact BMC Partnership immediately.
+• If outside this range, contact BMC Partnership immediately

-Additional Inspection Requirements:
+Additional Requirements:

-• Gauges must not be tampered with.
+• Gauges must not be tampered with

-• Both gauges must be liquid-filled.
+• Both gauges must be liquid-filled

 2. Blow Out Nozzles